markd2/MarkDnD/ReptileGod/dungeon-handouts/d-6-burial-pool.md

 Box text:

-THe pool here has been the final resting spot for many a skeleton, after the slimy cretures of the lower level have picked it clean.
+The pool here has been the final resting spot for many a skeleton, after the slimy cretures of the lower level have picked it clean.
 Two mossy columns support a low ceiling.
 The floor is entirely covered with clear water, sloping to a depth of 6' in the center.